-There is only one aspect of a low carb diet that remains challenging to me, and that is coming up with creative vegetable dish on the spot.
+There is only one aspect of a low carb diet that remains challenging to me, and that is coming up with creative vegetable dishes on the spot.
 I tend to reach for the frozen vegetables and add butter and salt.
-Boring.

 Using Fresh Vegetables vs Frozen